 total gross receipts from the sale, lease, or other exploitation of broadcasting, including, but not limited to,

 Internet, cable, television, and motion picture rights for that

 professional contest, amateur contest, combination of both, or exhibition without any

 deductions for commissions, brokerage fees, distribution fees, advertising, professional contestants' purses, or any other

 expenses or charges.
 These fees shall be paid to the

-Department within 72 hours after the broadcast of the contest and placed in the Athletics Supervision and Regulation Fund.
+Department within 7 business days after the conclusion of the broadcast of the contest and placed in the General Professions Dedicated Fund.